boulund/tentacle/README.rst

 ***************
 If you use Tentacle in your research, please cite us!.

 The work is described in the paper Boulund et al. (2014).
-A framework for gene quantification in large metagenomic data sets.
+Tentacle: distributed gene quantification in metagenomes

 Installing Tentacle